 - 1/2 tsp salt

-- 1 1/3 cups shredded cheese we used a mix of sharp cheddar and Monterrey Jack, but have fun with it!
+- 1 1/3 cups shredded cheese I used a mix of sharp cheddar and Monterrey Jack, but have fun with it!

-- Make the filling: While the pie crust is blind baking, mix up the filling.
-In a large mixing bowl, whisk together the eggs, milk, heavy cream, garlic, salt, pepper, spinach, cheese, and cooked bacon.
+- Make the filling: In a large mixing bowl, whisk together the eggs, milk, heavy cream, garlic, salt, pepper, spinach, cheese, and cooked bacon.

 - Bake: Reduce oven temp to 400℉.
 Pour the filling into your prepared crust and evenly spread it so the fillings aren't in a clump.
 You can cover the edges of the crust with foil to prevent burning, but don't be afraid to let the crust get deeply golden brown (darker than in these photos).
-Bake the quiche for 40-45 minutes, or until the filling is set (doesn't jiggle when you move the pie dish) and the top is slightly browned.
-(See note)
+Bake the quiche for 40-44 minutes, or until the filling is set (doesn't jiggle when you move the pie dish) and the top is slightly browned.

-Serve + Store: Allow to cool for a few minutes before cutting.
+- Serve + Store: Allow to cool for 15 minutes before slicing.
 Store leftovers, covered, in the fridge for up to 4 days.
 You can also let it cool at room temperature, then cover and refrigerate before serving it you like a cold quiche.

 This post contains affiliate links.
 This in no way affects the cost of the item.
 It simply allows us to earn a small fee if you purchase an item using the link provided.
 Thanks for supporting Blue Bowl!